isc-projects/stork/doc/user/man/stork-tool.8.rst

   overwriting the database schema version and getting its current value.
   There is normally no need to use this, as the Stork server always runs the migration scripts on startup.

+- Static views deployment - it allows for setting custom content in selected Stork views (e.g., custom welcome message on the login page).

 Certificate Management
 ~~~~~~~~~~~~~~~~~~~~~~